General Information

 - Access to PCOS Advocacy Day events with special invited guests

-Registration fees also help PCOS Challenge cover PCOS Advocacy Day video and phone conferencing costs and other significant event expenses.
+Registration fees also help PCOS Challenge cover the PCOS Advocacy Day venue rental, audio/visual and other significant event expenses.

 When is the registration deadline?